Learning Mixed-Integer Convex Optimization Strategies for Robot Planning and Control: Technical Background

 which is simply an upper bound on the constraint function, and may be precomputed.
-Then, \eqref{eq:impl-constraint} can be achieved by imposing the constraint
+Then, \eqref{eq:impl-constraint} can be enforced by imposing the constraint

 which we note is linear in $\bin_i$.
-By inspection, when $\bin_i = 1$, the constraint is active, and when $\bin_i = 0$, we have the trivial constraint $f_i(x;\theta) \leq M_i(\theta)$.
-More complex logical behavior (such as disjunctive constraints) can be achieved using additional logical variables and constraints; for a more thorough treatment, we refer the reader to~\cite{Bemporad1999}.
+By inspection, when $\bin_i = 1$, we must have $g_i(x;\theta) \leq 0$, and when $\bin_i = 0$, we have the trivial constraint $g_i(x;\theta) \leq M_i(\theta)$.
+More complex logical behavior (such as disjunctive constraints) can be achieved using additional logical variables and constraints; for a more thorough treatment, we refer the reader to~\cite{BemporadMorari1999}.

 More generally, let us denote a ``big-M'' constraint as